 You and the consulting PDS node should agree on a list of required documentation early in the design process.
-Documentation considered essential to understanding or using the archive and the underlying data in the archive must be submitted as part of the archive.
-Each document to be archived must be prepared and saved in a PDS-compliant format, Refer to Chapter 11 of the Standards for a list of PDS approved formats.
+Documentation considered essential to understanding or using the archive and the underlying data in the archive, except for published journal articles, must be submitted as part of the archive.
+Journal articles may be included if permitted by the copyright holder.
+Each document to be archived must be prepared and saved in a PDS-compliant format, Refer to Section 11 of the Standards for a list of PDS approved formats.